TinyMission/kara/docs/overview.md

 To install Kara, simply checkout the [repository](https://github.com/TinyMission/kara) and add the location to your system path.

+You can also obtain the latest binaries from the [Build Server](http://teamcity.jetbrains.net/viewType.html?buildTypeId=bt432).
+Click on the Artifacts to download them.
 ### Platforms and Prerequisites

 To run Kara, the only concrete prerequisite is a working JDK.
 Optionally, [Ant](http://ant.apache.org/) can be used to enable automatic server restart during development.